 After spending nearly 75 years as the Melanochromis labrosus Michael K. Oliver and Matthew E. Arnegard have redefined this species and added this fish as the only species to the new genus Abactochromis.
 The name is derived from Latin and abactus meaning exiled, chromis means fish.
 The species name labrosus, is Greek and means big lip, a reference to the big and lobate lips of the fish.

 Synonyms: Cyrtocara labrosa, Haplochromis labrosus, Melanochromis labrosus

-The males grow up to 15 centimetres, females stay a little bit smaller with 12.
+The males grow up to 15 centimeters, females stay a little bit smaller with 12 centimeters.
 Their key feature however is he big lobate lips that these fish have.

 Minimal length of the tank: 150 cm

 Water conditions: pH 7.0-8.5 dH 10-15